 Dec.
-28, 1941 - The airplane spotting post is moved today from the Lewis estate to a small building, formerly used by the Works Progress Administration, at the rear of the East Ridge School.
-The building has a wood stove, electricity, and a phone line, and being centrally located in town, is easier to staff - many volunteers can walk to the post instead of needing a ride to Great Hill Road.
+28, 1941 - The airplane spotting post is moved today from the Wadsworth Lewis estate on Great Hill Road to a small building, formerly used by the Works Progress Administration, at the rear of the East Ridge School.
+The building has a wood stove, electricity, and a phone line, and being centrally located in town, is easier to staff - many volunteers can walk to the post instead of needing a ride to the north side of town.
 The post is staffed by men and women in two-hour shifts around the clock.